brianstorti/brianstorti.github.io/_posts/2014-09-17-an_introduction_to_unix_processes.md

 ---
 layout: post
 title: An introduction to UNIX processes
+meta: Almost every program that you execute is running in a process, and you are interacting with processes all the time.
+Learn how they work.
 ---

 Processes are a very important piece in the UNIX world.
 Basically, almost every program that you execute is running